 xp_regdeletekey / xp_instance_regdeletekey

 These procedures are used to delete an entire key from the registry.
 In this example, the script will first add another new key under “MyNewKey”, and a value in that new key.
 The script then deletes both the “AnotherNewKey” (which deletes the value just added also) and “MyNewKey” keys and finally shows that both keys have been deleted.
-Note that in order to delete a key, it cannot have any sub-keys, which is why the script deletes “AnotherNewKey” first (try running the script first by commenting out the first xp_instance_regdeletekey to see that it must be empty).
+Note that to delete a key, it cannot have any sub-keys, which is why the script deletes “AnotherNewKey” first (try running the script first by commenting out the first xp_instance_regdeletekey to see that it must be empty).

 Syntax